With GO Kids, OCF Works With Communities to Expand Opportunities for Oregon Children

 “As long as we are within our grant intention, we can use the money however it fits the purpose the best.
 From an operating standpoint, that is huge: When the grantor is flexible, it means we can be responsive to our constituents and respond to their needs that pop up, not just in the overall program, but every single day,” Perry says.

-This year, GO Kids’ flexibility helped Bay City Arts Center (BCAC), where Perry teaches, support Tillamook County families in numerous ways.
+In 2022, GO Kids’ flexibility helped Bay City Arts Center (BCAC), where Perry teaches, support Tillamook County families in numerous ways.
 It enabled BCAC to:

 - Make last-minute adjustments that were necessary to deliver the afterschool enrichment that 100 students in grades two through eight, and their working parents, were counting on.